 - Check with your airline; this week, for example, Delta Air Lines ran advisories about the ash from the Guatemala volcano and offered refunds to travelers for canceled flights, and waived “change fees” for those who wanted to make other plans.

 - You may want to look into the possibility of travel insurance but read all policies thoroughly before you buy to be sure it covers what you need it to cover.

 - Schedule your trip carefully; in other words, don’t plan a trip to Europe (volcano or no volcano) in which you return a day or two before a big event, such as an important meeting or a child’s first day of school.
 Flights can be delayed for many reasons, any time of year.

-Oil Spills: Yes, oil is still flowing in the gulf, which is starting to effect airfare prices to the region – I recently put together a chart showing airfare prices trending downward.
+Oil Spills: Yes, oil is still flowing in the gulf, which is starting to effect airfare prices to the region – recent data shows airfare prices trending down.

 Survival Strategies: Stay on top of the news – and yes, use common sense.